asdacdsfca/LOL_Esports_Analysis/README.md

 **Test Statistics:**
 TVD, Permutation

-*(Justification:)* the win rate of these two champions are two samples
+*(Justification:)* we chose to use permutation test because we want to test if the win rate of these two champions, which are two samples, are from the same distribution.
+We chose to use TVD as our test statiscs because `champion` and `result` are categorical.

 **Significance Level:**
 0.05

+*(Justification:)* by convention.

 **Result P-value:**
 0.141